Need to Know: Where Do Snakes Go in the Winter?

 As I noted above, it’s highly unlikely that you will encounter a snake while on the hiking trails.
 They are typically burrowed away from October to March.

-However, if you’re still unsure, it’s a good idea to use trekking poles or a walking stick while you hike.
+However, if you’re still unsure, it’s a good idea to use trekking poles or a walking stick while you hike in warm weather.

 Snakes avoid predators, such as humans.
 Unless they feel threatened, that is.
-When hiking poles or a walking stick hit the ground, they cause vibrations.
+When hiking poles or a walking stick hit ground level, they cause vibrations.

 These vibrations alert snakes to your presence.
 It lets them know you are in the area so they can stay out of your way while you are on the hiking trails.